aka5h4u/unitedwaygt/README.md

 <p>

-Together with volunteers, donors, and local leaders, we help people build better futures through sustainable community programs.
+Together with volunteers, donors and local leaders, we create lasting impact.

 </p>